gatsbyjs/gatsby/docs/blog/2018-06-14-announcing-gatsby-v2-beta-launch/index.md

 ## Should I switch over to v2?

 Yes!
 We’ve built [gatsbyjs.com](https://www.gatsbyjs.com) with v2 and the Gatsby community is [converting over the example sites](https://github.com/gatsbyjs/gatsby/issues/5598).
 While individual sites may vary, we’ve noticed significant build speedups in Gatsby v2 versus v1 and would love you to dig in and try it.
+We're working hard on refining Gatsby v2 for full release and would love your help!

 ## What's coming next?